Relapse Prevention Tips

 Relapse Rates (or: How to Avoid Becoming A Statistic)

-Over the past years, relapses have taken the lives of addicts and alcoholisms all around the world — people who have been struggling to live another day.
+Over the past years, relapses have taken the lives of people with addiction and alcoholisms all around the world — people who have been struggling to live another day.
 Unfortunately, too many succumb to chemical dependency, despite measures taken by local and federal government against the opioid epidemic in the United States.

 No one person or organization can be blamed solely for this rise in relapse rates.
-For many, getting clean is a long and messy process, and failure points are in abundance.
+For many, starting recovery is a long and messy process, and failure points are in abundance.
 Admitting is one thing, but accepting is what can prevent a relapse and lower relapse rates over time.

 What You Need to Know About Relapse and Recovery

-Relapse is not uncommon amongst recovering drug addicts.
-According to the National Institute of Drug Abuse (NIDA), relapse rates range from 40 to 60 percent.
+Relapse is not uncommon amongst recovering people with substance use disorder.
+According to the National Institute of Drug Use (NIDA), relapse rates range from 40 to 60 percent.
 It is possible for an addiction to be cured, or managed, but it’s a long journey ahead.
-An addict may ask themselves, why did I relapse and what does this mean for my recovery?
+A person with addiction may ask themselves, why did I relapse and what does this mean for my recovery?

 Relapse Doesn’t Mean Failure at Recovery